When You’re Triggered: The STAMP Protocol

 It does not ask you to shame yourself for it.

-It asks you to slow it down, understand it, and then choose your next step with more honesty than reflex.
+It asks you to slow it down, tell the truth, sort the moment, and choose the next move with more honesty than reflex.

 Reader’s Moment